 The fox’s ears lay flat.
 “Where am I, is more like it.”
 From the Mountain she and Jay looked down on mile-high dunes.
 “How did I get here?”

 “This is the Mountain.
 I am its Heart.”
-From each sleeve the bird extended five blue human hands.
-The ten arms were normal thickness but five times normal length.
-They plucked the fox by the scruff of her neck and pinned Jay against the ground.
+From each sleeve the bird extended five blue arms of normal thickness but five times normal length.
+They plucked the fox by the scruff of her neck and pinned Jay to the ground.
 “Which of you is the prophesied Zephyr?”

 “Hey!
 Put me down!”
-The fox could not escape the grip on her neck.
+The fox couldn’t shake the grip on her neck.
 “Help!”
 Her body turned to snow.
 The Heart’s hands slipped through her.
 She fell in a pile beside Jay.

 “Faith,” popped the pile.
 Snow flecked onto Jay.